Remote Learning from Home

 Here you will find our Frequently Asked Questions and links to websites/resources to help you with your remote learning.

 For our Remote Learning we are using Google Classroom, each child has been allocated their own password to access their learning from home.
-Class teachers upload year group work for each of their classes.

 Please find a list of Websites that we use in school and/or that can provide you with extra resources/information.

 Please find a list of our most Frequently Asked Questions; Check here to see if we can answer your query.
 If not please contact your child's teacher via Google Classroom in the first instance, or alternatively contact the office via telephone or e-mail.